Japanese Americans: Languages

 Issei and many nisei speak Japanese in addition to English as a second language.
 In general, later generations of Japanese Americans speak English as their first language, though some do learn Japanese later as a second language.
-In Hawaii however, where Nikkei are about one-fifth of the whole population, Japanese is a major language, spoken and studied by many of the state's residents across ethnicities.
 It is taught in private Japanese language schools as early as the second grade.
 As a courtesy to the large number of Japanese tourists (from Japan), Japanese characters are provided on place signs, public transportation, and civic facilities.
 The Hawaii media market has a few locally produced Japanese language newspapers and magazines, although these are on the verge of dying out, due to a lack of interest on the part of the local (Hawaii-born) Japanese population.
 Stores that cater to the tourist industry often have Japanese-speaking personnel.
 To show their allegiance to the US, many nisei and sansei intentionally avoided learning Japanese.
 But as many of the later generations find their identities in both Japan and America or American society broadens its definition of cultural identity, studying Japanese is becoming more popular than it once was.

 Education

 Japanese American culture places great value on education and culture.
 Across generations, children are often instilled with a strong desire to enter the rigors of higher education.
-Math and reading scores on the SAT and ACT may often exceed the national averages.
-Japanese Americans have the largest showing of any ethnic group in nationwide Advanced Placement testing each year.

-A large majority of Japanese Americans obtain post-secondary degrees and are often confronted with the "model minority" stereotype, a characterization that first gained media attention during the 1960s.
-Among its earlier proponents, sociologist William Petersen, writing in 1966 on Japanese American success, stated that "They have established this remarkable record, moreover, by their own almost totally unaided effort.
+In 1966, sociologist William Petersen (who coined the term "Model Minority") wrote that Japanese Americans "have established this remarkable record, moreover, by their own almost totally unaided effort.
 Every attempt to hamper their progress resulted only in enhancing their determination to succeed."

-Although their numbers have declined slightly in recent years, Japanese Americans are still a prominent presence in Ivy League schools, the top University of California campuses including Berkeley and UCLA, and other elite universities.
 The 2000 census reported that 40.8% of Japanese Americans held a college degree.